 Considerations also apply when deciding how to access the new space from the old.
 Making an existing window opening into a door will cause less damage than knocking through a completely new opening.
 Try to preserve features such as architraves, skirtings and cornices in the older part of the building, which are easily lost.

-Getting good flow
+Creating good flow

 The way in which a new space will be used is often overlooked when planning an extension.
 The room an extension is built off can easily become little more than a corridor, with the result that a comparatively small amount of extra space is actually gained.